 Why are they so useful?

-Once denigrated as ‘ugly, overused and doomed’, Quick Response (QR) codes have become ubiquitous during the pandemic and are proving to be a very useful tool for the hospitality industry.
+Once denigrated as ‘ugly, overused and doomed’, Quick Response (QR) codes became ubiquitous during the pandemic and are proving to be a very useful tool for the hospitality industry.

 These two-dimensional matrix bar codes are designed to store lots of information, stand out and be read easily from any direction.
 Their high data capacity, small print size and error-correction capability lend themselves to a wide range of applications.